benhalladay08/flop7/docs/rules.md

 ---

+## Strategy Tips

+- The deck is weighted toward higher numbers (12× more 12s than 1s), which raises both expected value and bust risk for high cards.
+- Zero cards are worth no points but still count toward the Flip 7 bonus, making them valuable filler.
+- Tracking which numbers have already been played is the simplest way to assess bust risk on your next hit.
+- Modifier cards never bust and never count toward Flip 7 — they're pure upside.

+---

 ## Player Decision Flow

 The diagram below covers every branch a player (or AI agent) must handle on their turn.